 Possible causes Reduction in current ability to cater for a wide range of students.
 In particular: International students;Students with specific learning difficulties or a disability.

 Likelihood Not reasonably likely to happen.
 UCR holds a Tier 4 licence and the small number of international students that study at UCR would be impacted if UCR no longer held a Tier 4 licence.
-The risk that UCR will no longer be able to deliver to international students is low because it has no plans to withdraw from this activity.
-This highly regulated area is very carefully managed with safeguards in place to ensure compliance with the requirements of the UK Visas and Immigration department
+The risk that UCR will no longer be able to deliver to international students is low because it has no plans to withdraw from this activity and it has a 100% compliance record.
+This highly regulated area is very carefully managed with safeguards in place to ensure compliance with the requirements of the UK Visas and Immigration department (UKVI).

-(UKVI).
 A partnership arrangement is in place with UoC to work collaboratively to maintain compliance; UCR has a strong track record of higher education provision for students with specific learning difficulties or a disability and has no plans to withdraw from this activity.
 Providing support to widen access and participation is a central part of our strategy and 20% of our students access support for specific learning difficulties through our Higher Education Support Team (HEST).
-More information on our support for students with specific learning difficulties can be found on our website.
-Student Impact No expected impact on continuation of study.
-Measures in No additional protection measures are required.
-Place
+More information on our support for students with specific learning difficulties can be found at https://ucreaseheath.ac.uk/undergraduate-study/student-support/#support Student Impact Measures in No expected impact on continuation of study.
+No additional protection measures are required.
+Place i Possible causes Whilst the risk that UCR is unable to deliver a material part of a course is very low, occasionally we may have to make some changes to a part of a course, including for the following reasons: To reflect latest practice such as changes required by an accrediting, commissioning or professional body; As a result of changes required by our university partner; In response to student feedback or other quality-related feedback to improve the quality or student experience of a course; As a result of staffing changes.
+This is because UCR provides specialist technical education and sometimes it can be difficult to quickly replace specialist team staff if a member of that team leaves.
+This can occasionally lead to some delivery modifications and/or some temporary disruption; As a result of a change in our university partner.
+Likelihood Not reasonably likely that UCR will be unable to deliver part of a course.